MattiaPARRINELLO/lightroom-ftp-export-plugin/README.md

 [Pixilive](https://about.pixi.live) is a real-time photo distribution platform for professional events (conferences, trade shows, seminars).
 Organizers get instant, no-app-required photo delivery to attendees, speakers, and partners — with measurable engagement stats.

 ## Support
+Found a bug or have a question?
+Open an issue on this repo — it helps other users find answers too.

-Questions or issues?
-Contact contact@pixi.live or visit [about.pixi.live](https://about.pixi.live).
+For anything else, contact contact@pixi.live or visit [about.pixi.live](https://about.pixi.live).